tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 Our plan is to implement Model Calibration in two phases: The first phase will focus on binary models, and the second phase will focus on multi-class models.

 The first batch of enhancements are now available in the development version of `probably`.
 The enhancements are centered around plotting functions meant for **diagnosing** the prediction's performance.
-These are more commonly known as Calibration Plots.
+These are more commonly known as **Calibration Plots**.

 ## Setup

+If you wish to try out the new features, install the development version of `probably`

 <div class="highlight">

 <pre class='chroma'><code class='language-r' data-lang='r'><span><span class='nf'>remotes</span><span class='nf'>::</span><span class='nf'><a href='https://remotes.r-lib.org/reference/install_github.html'>install_github</a></span><span class='o'>(</span><span class='s'>"tidymodels/probably"</span><span class='o'>)</span></span></code></pre>

 </div>

+To start, we will load the `probably` and `dplyr` packages into our R session.

 <div class="highlight">